jakobzhao/wc/chapters/ch01/readme.md

 >
 > There are many different IP location databases in which you can pull from.
 Most vendors claim a 98% or higher accuracy.
 IP mapping to specific cities can sometimes vary slightly based upon the location of the nearest ISP provider's network hub.
 >
-> A geolocation finder website: https://www.iplocation.net/
+> Geolocation finder websites: https://www.iplocation.net/ or https://tools.keycdn.com/geo.

 ### Ports